wegenmic/ios-fts-demo/README.md

 **How it works**

 - **FTSDocumentHandler**
-  Is the entry point for the use of the fulltext search.
+  is the entry point for the use of the fulltext search.
 With the help of the FTSActions (FTSAddDocumentAction, FTSRemoveDocumentAction, FTSFindDocumentAction) it has complete access to all the needed operations on the document index.
 The delegate that can be passed will be forwarded to the specific actions, so the callback via delegate can be handled properly because all calls are asynchronous.
 - **FTSAddDocumentAction**
-  Adds or updates (if the document is already part of the index) the content of a document to the index.
+  adds or updates (if the document is already part of the index) the content of a document to the index.
 The content (including the metadata like filetype) will be parsed and extracted by the Extractor construct.
 It will notify the delegate if the operation was completed successfully or not.
 - **FTSContentExtractor**
-  Provides the ability to parse documents and extract the content and the metadata.
+  provides the ability to parse documents and extract the content and the metadata.
 Thanks to its subclasses, the following file formats can successfully processed:
     PDF
     XML
     HTML